towercity/snake/README.md

 - Add a resart function to the game over screen
 - Add a start screen so the game does not begin immediately
 - Make the snake's head a different color to help differentiate it
+- Fix the 1px offset on the map